bitrix24/b24restdocs/api-reference/chat-bots/imbot-register.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- corrections needed for writing standards
 - parameter types are not specified
-- examples are missing for some parameters in the table
+- not all parameters have examples in the table
-- examples are absent
+- examples are missing
-- response on success is missing
+- response in case of success is missing
-- response on error is missing
+- response in case of error is missing
 - links to pages that have not yet been created are not specified

 {% endnote %}